-Dr. Prosterman is married to a successful children’s book author, and they have a daughter who has been roaming the campus since before she could walk.
-They also have one cat and an enormous dog.
+Dr. Prosterman is married to a successful children’s book author, and they have three kids, each of whom has known campus since before they could walk!
+They also have three cats and an enormous dog.

 - HIST106: United States after 1877 (each Spring)

 - HIST215/REST210: Critical Issues in the History of Race and Ethnicity (Spring/Summer)

 - HIST/POLI214: The Global Cold War (Spring)